You are going to LOVE how simple it is to make your own Hot Fudge Sauce at home. Forget the store bought stuff! This easy recipe is the BOMB!

 Hot Fudge Sauce

-It’s thick.
-It’s creamy.
-It’s silky smooth.
-It’s oh so chocolatey.
-I could eat this Hot Fudge Sauce right from the jar.
-No kidding around here!
-If you are a fan of McDonald’s Hot Fudge Sundaes or DQ’s Peanut Buster Parfait, you are going to want to try this recipe.
+If you are a fan of McDonald’s Hot Fudge Sundaes or DQ’s Peanut Buster Parfait, you will want to try this recipe.
 I think it’s even better!

 Ingredients